bptigg/CovidSim-2.0/README.md

 Current Issues:
-- Button selection at zoom levels other than one when the camera has been moved, is intermitant
+- Button selection at zoom levels other than one when the camera has been moved, is intermitant (FIXED)